I Want To...

 Baltimore, MD 21287 map

 Dr. Seth S. Martin received his Bachelor of Science degree from Washington and Lee University, graduating summa cum laude and Phi Beta Kappa.
-He went on to receive his medical degree from the University of Pennsylvania and completed his internal medicine training at Duke University.
+He went on to earn his medical degree from the University of Pennsylvania and trained in internal medicine at Duke University.

-After completing the fellowship, Dr. Martin joined the Johns Hopkins Cardiology faculty.
-He works with the Ciccarone Center for the Prevention of Heart Disease.
-Dr. Martin has a longstanding interest in preventive cardiology, in particular cardiovascular risk assessment, lipidology, and mobile health technology.
+After completing fellowship, Dr. Martin joined the Johns Hopkins Cardiology faculty.
+He is a core faculty member with the Ciccarone Center for the Prevention of Cardiovascular Disease and Director of the Advanced Lipid Disorders Center.
+Dr. Martin also serves as an Associate Faculty member in the Welch Center for Prevention, Epidemiology, and Clinical Research and an Affiliate Faculty in the Malone Center for Engineering in Healthcare.
+He has a longstanding passion for preventive cardiology, in particular cardiovascular risk assessment, lipidology, and mobile health technology.

-Dr. Martin has published more than 110 articles in leading cardiology and medicine journals, as well as 11 book chapters.
+Dr. Martin has published more than 170 articles in leading cardiology and medicine journals, as well as 15 book chapters.
 He contributed to an update to preventive cardiology published in Braunwald’s Heart Disease: A Textbook of Cardiovascular Medicine.
-He serves as Associate Editor for the American College of Cardiology’s CardioSource Dyslipidemia Clinical Community.
+He serves as Associate Editor for the American College of Cardiology’s Dyslipidemia Clinical Community and as an Associate Editor for the Journal of Clinical Lipidology.

 Centers & Institutes